 My Easy Spicy Mango Chutney is the perfect accompaniment to curry but would also be great with cheese, cold meats, chicken or perk up a sandwich (you can cut the chunks smaller to suit if intending to use this way).

-I do hope you try my Mango Chutney as I think you’ll be impressed especially if you like a bit of a chilli kick and a wonderful depth of flavour to your mango chutney!
+I hope you try my Easy Spicy Mango Chutney as I think you’ll be impressed especially if you like a bit of a chilli kick and a wonderful depth of flavour!

 More Chutney Recipes

-If I’ve put you in the chutney making mood then you might like to check out the following recipes too:
+If I’ve put you in the chutney-making mood then you should check out the following recipes too:

 - Mixed Tomato Chutney